throwawaybean/desktop-laptop-migration/README.md

 A couple of caveats:

-1.Enter the username/computer name correctly
+1.Enter the username/computer name correctly<br>
-2. Open the script as an admin.
+2. Open the script as an admin.<br>
 3. The remote computer should be turned in and on the network